o3de/o3de.org/content/docs/userguide/set-sky-box-material.md

 ---
-description: ' Use the Set Skybox Material node in the &ALYlong; &script-canvas; editor to apply a specified material to the skybox. '
+description: ' Use the Set Skybox Material node in the Amazon Lumberyard Script Canvas editor to apply a specified material to the skybox. '
 title: Set Skybox Material
 ---